duneanalytics/docs/docs/spellbook/how-to-guides/how-to-cast-a-spell/3-set-up-your-file-structure-for-SQL-schema-and-source-files.md

 Since this folder already exists (because we’ve done this before :), in this case, we’ll just build in there.

-If the project didn’t exist, we’d create that folder with the name of the blockchain it’s on; if the project folder exists but we’re creating a spell for a new blockchain (e.g. that project just added Polygon support), then we’d create a folder for the new blockchain.
+If the project didn’t exist, we’d create that folder with the name of the blockchain it’s on; if the project folder exists but we’re creating a Spell for a new blockchain (e.g. that project just added Polygon support), then we’d create a folder for the new blockchain.

 With our folder structure in place, we’ll need to create 3 files: